IcyDrae/Powershell-Prayer-Times/README.md

 This script uses the [Aladhan API](https://aladhan.com/prayer-times-api) to fetch prayer times based on your location.

-## License

-This project is licensed under the WTFPL License.
-See below for details.

----

-DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
-Version 2, December 2004

-Copyright (C) 2004 Sam Hocevar <sam@hocevar.net>

 Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.